hansetag/iceberg-catalog/README.md

 # Undrop Tables

 When a table or view is dropped, it is not immediately deleted from the catalog.
 Instead, it is marked as dropped and a job for its cleanup is scheduled.
-The table is then deleted after the configured `ICEBERG_TABULAR_EXPIRATION_DELAY_SECONDS` (default: 7 days) have passed.
+The table, including its data if `purgeRequested=True`, is then deleted after the configured `ICEBERG_TABULAR_EXPIRATION_DELAY_SECONDS` (default: 7 days) have passed.
 This will allow for a recovery of tables that have been dropped by accident.

 # Configuration